abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

 <details>
  <summary>
-  I'm here to learn Python but code in space science / climate science.
+  I'm here to learn Python code in space science / climate science.
 Where do I begin?
  </summary>

  - Lab 1 has a lot of what you need to get started.
 Begin there then pick and choose what labs you would like after that but make sure to start with Lab 1 as it has a lot of the basics of Python oddities in there.

- - Dan Welling also has posted an extensive introduction to Python and SpacePy on http://www-personal.umich.edu/~dwelling/python/.
+ - Prof. Dan Welling also has posted an extensive introduction to Python and SpacePy on http://www-personal.umich.edu/~dwelling/python/.

+ - Prof. Karen Shell teaches a 300 level Climate Data Analysis class at Oregon State University which can be found at https://github.com/karenshell/climate-data-class.
 </details>

 <details>